 |Certificates of Deposit|| ||$1000 for all terms|

-First State Bank has several deposit products like savings accounts, checking accounts, money market accounts and CDs that provide you with many options to manage your money.
-First State Bank does not have the best savings rate, which means you should think about other options for banks that deliver more return for your money.
+First State Bank has several deposit products including savings accounts, checking accounts, money market accounts and CDs that provide you with many options to manage your money.
+First State Bank does not have the best savings rate, which means you should consider other options for banks that deliver more return for your money.
 CDs can be a terrific option to achieve higher returns, but there are limitations to accessing your money.
-First State Bank's CD rates are fair in comparison to the average U.S. bank.Back to Overview
+First State Bank's CD rates are fair in comparison to other U.S. banks.Back to Overview

 Find a First State Bank Near Me

-First State Bank has 21 physical branches in the U.S.Back to Overview
+First State Bank has 21 locations in the U.S.Back to Overview